clstmbrly/Practice-Testing-Area/1_ssh.md

 {% include alert-info.html heading = "Other authentication options are available, such as Linux' Pluggable Authentication Modules (PAM)." %}

-This guide will help you to enable your PIV for SSH to UNIX-like servers from a _Windows_, _Linux_, or _macOS_ computer:
+This guide will help you to enable your PIV for SSH to UNIX-like servers from a _Windows_, _Linux_, or _macOS_ computer.

 - [**Enable PIV for SSH from Windows**](#enable-piv-for-ssh-from-windows)
 - [**Enable PIV for SSH from Linux**](#enable-piv-for-ssh-from-linux)